Axstr0n/farmbotsim-rs/README.md

 The **farmbotsim-rs** project is organized into several directories that help separate functionality.
 Here's a high-level breakdown:

+`analyse/` - Contains output of experiment, latex table generation and plots of stats

 `configs/`
 - `agent_configs/` - Contains agent configs. (movement + battery)